k2view-academy/K2View-Academy/articles/03_logical_units/20_LU_highlight_tables.md

    ![](images/web/20_highlight_datasource.png)

-   * Once any data source is selected the Apply button becomes active.
+   * Once any data source is selected, the Apply button becomes active.

-   * You can deselect a selected data source by clicking on the X sign aside its name.
+   * You can deselect a selected data source by clicking on the X sign beside its name.

-2. Click on Apply
+2. Click on Apply.

-> **Note**: tables' data source are kept in case they were add to the schema by using the Data Explorer View
+> **Note**: Tables' data source are kept in case they were add to the schema by using the Data Explorer View